rpgfamaran-cpu/CS2-project/README.md

 # Project Title: Class Laptop Number Assigner

 ## Project Description
-Our project is a simple class laptop number organizer designed and planned to keep track of each students' designated laptop number in every grade and section.
+Our project is a simple class laptop number organizer designed and planned to manage each classes of students, and their assigned laptop numbers.
+Our tool is designed to be simple and easy to run without any external dependencies.

 ## Features
-- Manual input of each grade, section, student name and assigned laptop number.
+- Class Management: Adds new classes dynamically.
+- Student Management: Add or remove students from a specific class.
+- Laptop Assignment: Stores the assigned laptop number for each student.
 - Manages invalid inputs from the user
+- Interactive Menu: Navigates through different classes and students with simple commands.
 - Provides feedback from the outcome based on the relational operations used ( == ).

 ## How to Run the Program